Katie Taylor – Executive Director/Board Member/Founder

 Gasthon has lived in the Strand area with his family for a number of years.
 He was delivered from a life of drugs and dealing, and became a leader in his church and an example for the youth.
 Gasthon testifies that in 2011 he felt like God told him to make a movie, and later a friend led him to FSA Kayamandi for further guidance on that project.
 He joined the 2012 class and traveled by train and walked for miles to attend classes for the next several years.
 His talent as a director, dedication and heart for ministry made for a natural fit with Film School Africa, and helped to launch FSA classes in his community in 2014.
 He currently coordinates classes and serves as a teacher and mentor.

-Heather and Arnaud live on our college campus in Somerset West.
-They and their two young daughters share meals with the FSA College students and provide on campus care.
-Heather is skilled in leadership development and community outreach - and she meets with students on a regular basis to facilitate the supportive family culture of FSA College.
+Kevin and Cheryl live on our college campus in Somerset West.
+They share meals with the FSA College students and provide on campus care along with driving students around.
+Kevin has a background in ministry and a bachelors in theology - and he meets with students on a regular basis to facilitate the supportive family culture of FSA College.
+Cheryl is passionate about early childhood development, young mothers and their 2 grandchildren.

 Nathan Midcalf — FSA College Sound Recording Lecturer